Malintha/smoothener/README.md

-# smoothener
+# smoothener-heterogeneous (Under development!!!)
 Convert multi-robot waypoint sequences into smooth piecewise polynomial trajectories.

-This repository contains a Matlab implementation of the continuous trajectory optimization stage of the algorithm described in:
+This repository contains an expanded Matlab implementation of the continuous trajectory optimization stage of the algorithm described in:

 > *Downwash-Aware Trajectory Planning for Large Quadcopter Teams*